cdaconta/ufc_fan/README.md

 *Enable Role Based Authentication and roles-based access control (RBAC) in a Flask application *Use the unittest library to test endpoint behavior

+# Roles and Permissions
+* This project has two primary roles configured in Auth0.com:
+  * Admin role - The admin role has complete permissions to all endpoints in the project.
+    * Permissions:
+      * get:event-delete - Read the event page and items available to be deleted.
+      * delete:event-delete	- Delete the part of an event or the whole event.
+      * get:event-create - Get event form prefilled with event information.
+      * post:event-create - Change event in EventForm and Post Changes.
+      * get:fighter-edit -	Read the fighter you want to edit.
+      * post:fighter-edit	- Edit the fighter position profided in FighterForm.
+  * Edit Event Role - The Event Editor has permissions for all endpoints in the project involving Event information.
+    * Permissions:
+      * delete:event-delete	- Delete the part of an event or the whole event.
+      * get:event-create - Get event form prefilled with event information.
+      * get:event-delete - Read the event page and items available to be deleted.
+      * post:event-create - Change event in EventForm and Post Changes.
+* All other users who sign up fall into a default permission category which only allows access to these endpoints:
+  * GET /api-key - Shows JWK.
+  * GET /index - Gets all fighters by division and shows upcoming Event.
+  * GET /knockouts - Gets knockout videos.
+  * GET /division_fighters/<int:division_id> - Shows fighters by division id.
+  * GET /event/<date> - Shows event associated with a given date.

 ##API Reference
 #Getting Started on Local Machine
 People using this project should already have Python, PIP, and Postgres installed on their local machine.
 You will also have to create an account and configure Auth0.